weaviate/weaviate-io/developers/weaviate/modules/retriever-vectorizer-modules/text2vec-openai.md

       PERSISTENCE_DATA_PATH: "./data"
       DEFAULT_VECTORIZER_MODULE: text2vec-openai
       ENABLE_MODULES: text2vec-openai
-      OPENAI_APIKEY: sk-foobar # request a key on openai.com, setting this parameter is optional, you can also provide the API key at runtime
+      OPENAI_APIKEY: sk-foobar  # For use with OpenAI.
+Setting this parameter is optional; you can also provide the key at runtime.
+      AZURE_APIKEY: sk-foobar  # For use with Azure OpenAI.
+Setting this parameter is optional; you can also provide the key at runtime.
       CLUSTER_HOSTNAME: 'node1'
 ...
 ```